rtk-rnjn/Parrot/extra/tutorials/roadmaps/frontend/120-static-site-generators/105-hugo.md

 # Hugo

-Hugo is the world’s fastest static website engine.
-It’s written in Go (aka Golang) and developed by bep, spf13 and friends.
+Hugo is the world's fastest static website engine.
+It's written in Go (aka Golang) and developed by bep, spf13 and friends.

 Visit the following resources to learn more: